BoE's Broadbent says underlying interest rates to eventually rise

 Very low investment returns had also sparked concern that advanced economies had slipped into a period of long-term or “secular” stagnation - a risk highlighted last week by the BoE’s chief economist Andrew Haldane.

-Broadbent said it was “anyone’s guess” whether this risk would materialize, but that his feeling was that it would not.
+Broadbent said it was “anyone’s guess” whether this risk would materialise, but that his feeling was that it would not.

 “My instinct is to set more store by the very long-term average for both productivity growth, and real interest rates, than the more recent trends,” Broadbent said.